Eunice Groark: Political career

 In 1990, former U.S. Senator Lowell Weicker recruited Groark to run as lieutenant governor on his third-party ticket.
 Groark agreed, switching parties to A Connecticut Party.
 Weicker and Groark went on to win the election.

 In 1991, Governor Weicker introduced a controversial plan to balance the state budget by implementing an earned income tax.
 When the vote on the plan was tied 18–18 in the state Senate, Groark, as President of the Connecticut State Senate, cast the tie-breaking vote in favor.
 In 1993, she broke another Senate tie to pass a ban on semiautomatic assault weapons in Connecticut.

 In 1994, Weicker retired from public office and endorsed Groark for governor on the ACP line.
 Groark selected Commissioner of Social Services Audrey Rowe as her running mate.
 Outspent by her rivals, Groark lost the 1994 Connecticut gubernatorial election, winning 19% of the vote in a four-way race.
 Former Republican congressman John G. Rowland won the election with 36% of the vote.
 Democratic State Comptroller Bill Curry came in second with 33%, while conservative talk-radio host and former state senator Tom Scott, who ran as an independent, came in fourth with 11%.

 Because Groark failed to gain 20% of the vote to retain major party status for the ACP, its influence ended in Connecticut politics.
 Some Democrats, Curry among them, blamed Groark for siphoning votes from Curry and throwing the election to Rowland.
 Conversely, Jonathan Pelto, a former political director of the Connecticut Democratic Party, believed had Scott not been on the ballot, Rowland would have won in a landslide.

 Personal life

 Groark died in Bloomfield, Connecticut, on May 8, 2018.
 She was survived by her husband, Thomas Groark, a prominent Hartford-based attorney to whom she had been married for 54 years.
-Other survivors included their three daughters: Eunice, Marie, and Virginia.
+Other survivors included their three daughters: Eunice, Marie, and Virginia, and grandchildren: Harry, Louise, Owen, Phoebe, Virginia, Charlie, and Tommy.